rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

 .. image:: claims_groups_7.png

-You can read more about claims here should you want to customize how you include active directory group membership in your SAML attributes further `https://msdn.microsoft.com/en-us/library/ff359101.aspx
+To learn more about how to customize how you include active directory group membership in your SAML attributes, see `https://msdn.microsoft.com/en-us/library/ff359101.aspx
 <https://msdn.microsoft.com/en-us/library/ff359101.aspx>`_

-The following is an example Rackspace YAML ``.yml`` attribute mapping policy that you can use when you configure your identity provider with Rackspace.
-This example assumes you have a group named ``rackspace-billing`` with users you want to access Rackspace billing services using the ``billing:admin`` Rackspace role.
+The following example shows a Rackspace YAML ``.yml`` attribute mapping policy that you can use when you configure your identity provider with Rackspace.
+This example assumes you have a group named ``rackspace-billing`` with users that you want to access Rackspace billing services using the ``billing:admin`` Rackspace role.

 Notes: